Create a budget to help save money

 Tip: If you’re not working or self-employed you can choose how much you want to contribute to KiwiSaver.
 Each KiwiSaver provider will have its own rules on how much this needs to be.

 4. Check the tax rate

 Income that is generated in your KiwiSaver account is subject to tax.
 When you sign up you must choose which PIR (prescribed investor rate) will apply - get this wrong and it’s possible you might be paying too much tax.

-Tip: There are plenty of online calculators that can help figure this out for you, you can find the BNZ PIR calculator by clicking this link.
+Tip: There are plenty of online calculators that can help figure this out for you, you can find the BNZ PIR guide by clicking this link.

 5. Avoid a hands-off approach

-Tip: You can change the type of fund your KiwiSaver is invested in at any time.
+Tip: You can change the type of fund your KiwiSaver account is invested in at any time.
 Simply get in touch with your provider, explore the options and make the change.

 BNZ Investment Services Limited, a wholly owned subsidiary of BNZ, is the Issuer and Manager of the [BNZ KiwiSaver Scheme].